pyhys/minimalmodbus/doc/develop.rst

 :meth:`._communicate`       Handles raw strings for communication via pySerial.
 =========================== ================================================================================

 Most of the logic is located in separate (easy to test) functions on module level.
-For a desctription of them, see :ref:`internalminimalmodbus`.
+For a description of them, see :ref:`internalminimalmodbus`.

 Unittesting